Prapthi564/ai-in-a-day/04-conversational-ai/04-conversational-ai-new.md

 ## Task 3: Create a New Topic

+In this task, you’ll create a new topic in Microsoft Copilot Studio using the “Add from description with Copilot” feature.
+You’ll learn how to generate a sample conversation flow, customize it by deleting placeholder nodes, add conditions based on variables (like city), and define branching logic with specific user questions and responses.
+By the end of this task, you’ll have a fully functional topic that recommends food options based on the user’s selected city and food type.

 1. On the **Microsoft Copilot Studio** page, select **Topics** **(1)**, click on **+ Add a topic** **(2)**, and from the drop down menu select **Add from description with Copilot** **(3)**.